 - 8. This Court has original jurisdiction over this dispute pursuant to 28 U.S.C. § 1332, because the plaintiff is a citizen of a different state from those of all defendants, and the amount in controversy exceeds \$75,000. - 9.
-This Court has personal jurisdiction over defendant Amazon because it is domiciled in the State of Washington. - 10.
-This Court has personal jurisdiction over defendant IMDb because it conducts substantial business in the State of Washington and has its principal place of business in the State of Washington. - 11.
+This Court has personal jurisdiction over defendant Amazon because it conducts substantial business in the State of Washington, has its principal place of business in the State of Washington, and contracted with Plaintiff to litigate this dispute in this Court.

+- 10. This Court has personal jurisdiction over defendant IMDb because it conducts substantial business in the State of Washington, has its principal place of business in the State of Washington, and contracted with Plaintiff to litigate this dispute in this Court. - 11.
 The claims alleged in this Complaint arise in the State of Washington and the Western District of Washington and elsewhere. - 12.
-Venue is proper in this district pursuant to 28 U.S.C. § 1391 because defendant Amazon has its principal offices in Seattle and therefore "resides" in this district, because the Subscriber Agreement entered into between the parties provides that any dispute relating in any way to the IMDbPro website or services offered by or through the website shall be adjudicated in any state or federal court in King County, Washington, and the events or omissions giving rise to Plaintiff's claims occurred in this district.
+Venue is proper in this district pursuant to 28 U.S.C. § 1391 because both defendants have their principal offices in Seattle and therefore reside in this district, the events or omissions giving rise to Plaintiff's claims occurred in this district, and the parties contracted with each other to have this Court be the venue for any disputes.